jundalisay/sp/content/en/research/hitler/mein/volume-2/chapter-07c.md

 ---
-title: The Conflict With The Red Forces
+title: The Marxist and Bourgeois Ways of Conducting Meetings
 heading: Chapter 7c
 weight: 64
-description: "The suspicion was whispered in German Nationalist circles that we also were merely another variety of Marxism"
+description: "The work of organizing the protective measures for our meetings was based on the following"
 writer:
   name: Adolf Hitler
   url: https://en.wikipedia.org/wiki/Adolf_Hitler
 c: "firebrick"
+icon: "Adolf Hitler"
 ---